What is the Diabetes Plate?

 What about combination foods?

-Try to prepare combination dishes with the same proportions as the plate.
-So, to build a pizza using the plate method, choose thin crust to reduce the portion of carbohydrates and top it with lots of vegetables instead of meat (or choose a lean meat).
-Stick to just 1 or 2 slices and serve with a side salad so that half your meal is nonstarchy vegetables.
+Try to prepare combination dishes with proportions that follow the Diabetes Plate.
+So, to build a pizza using the Diabetes Plate, choose a thin or vegetable-based crust to reduce the portion of carbs and top it with lots of vegetables instead of meat (or choose a lean meat).
+Stick to just one or two slices and serve with a side salad so half your meal is non-starchy vegetables.

 If you found this article helpful in your diabetes journey, please consider supporting the American Diabetes Association (ADA).
 The ADA is the leading voluntary health organization fighting to bend the curve on the diabetes epidemic and help people living with diabetes thrive.
 With your financial support, we can advance our mission to prevent and cure diabetes and to improve the lives of all people affected by diabetes.
 Learn more about how you can support the ADA.